moleculerjs/site/source/docs/0.13/fault-tolerance.md

 ```

 ## Timeout
-You can set timeout for service calling.
+Timeout can be set for service calling.
 It can be set globally in broker options, or in calling options.
-If the timeout is defined and the request is timed out, broker will throw a `RequestTimeoutError` error.
+If timeout is defined and request is timed out, broker will throw a `RequestTimeoutError` error.

 **Enable it in the broker options**
 ```js